Jammy2211/PyAutoLens/docs/overview/interferometry.rst

     transformer_class = al.TransformerNUFFT

-The perform a fit, we follow the same process we did for imaging.
-We do not need to mask an interferometer dataset, but we will want to apply the settings above:
+To perform a fit, we follow the same process we did for imaging.
+We do not need to mask an interferometer dataset, but we will apply the settings above:

 .. code-block:: bash